p4lang/bf-p4c/p4-tests/p4_16/README.md

 4. bfrt
    - all p4_16 programs with a corresponding bfrt test file with the same directory name

-5. customer
-   - all p4_16 programs which are customer issues (these could be of any test category above (1-4))

 6. errors
    - p4_16 programs that are expected to give compile-time errors